1. Home

 D8: Closure and team celebration

 The last steps in the 8Ds framework include closure and celebration.
-In this step, process improvement assessment documents are archived and a team debrief occurs.
-It is recommended that document templates be used when possible to guide process improvement assessments.
-A team debrief is important to discuss the process improvement assessment process and to identify elements of conducting the assessment that may be improved next time.
-Lastly, it is crucial for team leaders to recognize the contributions of team members and celebrate the team’s success.
+This step includes a team debrief and the archiving of the process improvement assessment documents.
+It is recommended that document templates be used when possible to guide the assessments.
+A team debrief is important to discuss the process and to identify assessment elements that may be improved next time.
+Lastly, it’s crucial for team leaders to recognize the contributions of team members and celebrate their success.

 Resources